-We started off September with a day trip to the British seaside: beautiful Camber Sands in Sussex on a warm, sunny day.
+We started off September with a day trip to Camber Sands in Sussex on a warm, sunny day.
 We loved being by the water and running up and down the sand dunes and enjoying the last days of summer.

 We had a some beautiful crisp, sunny autumn days in October and our days out included visits to a few National Trust sites: Ham House in Richmond, Osterley House, Cliveden in Maidenhead, the Winkworth Arboretum and the stunning Scotney Castle in Tunbridge Wells.

-Little T and I visited my hometown of San Diego, CA, for about 10 days in the beginning of November.
-I’ll be writing up a post about that trip next.
+Little T and I visited my hometown of San Diego, CA in the beginning of November.
 Some of my favorite moments were from the first couple of days when we’d be up pretty early due to jet lag, with plenty of time to get out and enjoy the sunrise.

 There’s loads to see and do around San Diego and I always try to bring Little T to some new places each trip.
 This time around we went to the Cabrillo National Monument, the U.S.S.
 Midway Museum and the New Children’s Museum.
 We also explored La Jolla, Balboa Park, Old Town, Pacific Beach and Mission Beach.

 We spent the Christmas holidays in Fano, two weeks altogether including the first few days of January.
 It was surprisingly warm in Fano, during the day at least, and almost always sunny until a couple of days before we left.
-Little T and I visited the beach often and also met other expats and made new friends, from the US and London.
-We also regularly visited the city center, where the cardboard Christmas tree with colorful nativity scenes stands in the main square, Piazza XX Settembre.
+We regularly visited the city center, where the cardboard Christmas tree with colorful nativity scenes stands in the main square, Piazza XX Settembre.